pretix/pretix-docs/docs/guides/widget.md

 </pretix-widget>
 ```

-You can also do this on the pretix Button, but you also need to specify the `items` attribute.
+If you want to do this with the pretix Button, then you also have to specify the `items` attribute.

 Data attributes are reactive.
 Thus, you can use JavaScript to change them.